Frequently Asked Questions

 Certification to one of our programmes means that your organisation or product has been independently verified as meeting the standard or requirements for that scheme.

-This means your stakeholders can have confidence that you have achieved that standard and you can make environmental claims in the marketplace with credibility and confidence.
+Certification means your stakeholders can have confidence that you have achieved that standard and you can make environmental claims in the marketplace with credibility and confidence.
 Claims based on self-certification are of doubtful value in the same way that self-diagnosis will never be as useful as a visit to the doctor.
-An example of problematic self-certification is the Dole Banana ‘Ethical Choice’ label; this has since been removed from products.
+Independent certification, on the other hand, allows you to easily substantiate a science-based and accurate environmental claim.